 In another legend, a giant supernatural codfish swallows the moon during a lunar eclipse.
 To counteract this, the Kwakwaka’wakw and Nuu-chach-nulth would light a large bonfire and add branches from pine trees to create smoke, causing the codfish to cough up the moon.

 The moon usually has a rounded face and relatively flat features.
 The face is normally that of a human, or a bird.
-Occasionally, it has a crescent form, and at times, it wears a labret, indicating a feminine aspect.
+Occasionally, it has a crescent form, and at times, it wears a labret, signifying a feminine aspect.

 For great examples of Native American art prints, see Affinity by Francis Dick, Love and Light by Margaret August.